github/developer.github.com/content/guides/getting-started.md

 ## Conditional requests

-A big part of being a good API citizen is respecting rate limits and caching information that does not change.
+A big part of being a good API citizen is respecting rate limits by caching information that hasn't changed.
 The API supports [conditional requests][conditional-requests] and helps you do the right thing.
 Consider the first call we made to get defunkt's profile: